vmakeev/huawei_mesh_router/README.md

 ### Advanced options

 You can perform advanced configuration of the component after adding it.
-To do this, click on the gear, and in the tab that opens, click `CONFIGURE`
+To do this, click on the intergation, and in the tab that opens, click `CONFIGURE`

 ![Integration](docs/images/integration.png)